 I hope you had fun learning how to draw a chimney using a basic perspective and simple digital effects.
 You can try creating more versions using different angles, perspectives, colors, patterns and textures.
 Why not add Santa while he's delivering cool cartoon gifts too? ;)

-Below, you can see all steps required to illustrate this chimney properly.
+Above, you can see all steps required to illustrate this chimney properly.
 Now that this fun image is completed, you can find more cool objects to work with here.
 Enjoy!